Iwasawa theory for Symmetric Square of non-$p$-ordinary eigenforms: Structure of elementary Selmer modules

-\end{corollary} \begin{proof} As discussed above, the result for the last two rows follow from Lemma~\ref{lem:firsttwists}.
-We shall prove the divisibility on the first row; that for the second row can be proved in a similar fashion.
+\end{corollary} \begin{proof} {The assertion concerning the bottom two rows of \eqref{eq:BFfactorisation} is a direct consequence of Lemma~\ref{lem:firsttwists} (see also the discussion in Remark~\ref{rk:denominators}).} We shall prove the divisibility on the first row; that for the second row can be proved in a similar fashion.